-You know, after forty-one years of marriage, you’d think a guy would learn when to keep his mouth shut.
+You know, after forty-six years of marriage, you’d think a guy would learn when to keep his mouth shut.
 But apparently, my system for tracking lessons learned isn’t very effective.
 A case in point is last weekend when, in a fit of confusion, I asked Linda to accompany me to the local Lowe’s Home Improvement store.
 She had been asking me for, oh I don’t know, four or five years to refinish our kitchen cabinets.
 That’s a daunting task, so it kept slipping down on my list of priorities.
-Eventually though, guilt and a veiled threat about a kitchen strike moved me to tackle the project.
+Eventually though, guilt and a not so veiled threat about a kitchen strike moved me to tackle the project.
 That was all well and good until said offer to the wife about coming along while I picked up the needed supplies.

 Guys love going to Lowes (or Home Depot) but it’s not because we like doing the work or getting the materials for same.
 No, the truth is that we like going there so that we can look at tools and machinery…period.
 You ladies doubt me?
 Tell you what.
-Take you husband or significant other to a hardware store and walk past a display of screwdrivers.
+Take your husband or significant other to a hardware store and walk past a display of screwdrivers.
 There’s a 100% chance he’ll glance at it in passing, an 80% chance that he’ll stop to get a closer look, a 60% chance he’ll pick up a package to judge the quality and a 40% chance he’ll walk out with a complete set of 27 new screwdrivers.
 Here’s the kicker…it doesn’t make any difference how many screwdrivers he already has.
 ZERO impact.
 It’s a little known fact that 20% of a hardware store’s profits come from selling screwdrivers.

 Women however look at a home improvement store differently.
 They don’t care about tools, grills, lawn mowers, table saws, home security systems or backup generators.
 Women like projects for the house.
 You take a woman into Lowe’s and she’s heading for the bathroom or kitchen area.
 The ceiling light section is also popular as is the paint display.
 If you want to really get her heart pumping, point her towards curtains or flooring.
 Women really like flooring projects.